 Best Hostel in Taksim – Hostel Le Banc

 If you are looking for an affordable, cozy and upscale hostel in Istanbul, then Hostel Le Banc is perfect for you.
 Each dormitory bed includes a comfortable mattress on an ornate wooden frame, a curtain for privacy, and AC in the room.

-The hostel also has a beautiful terrace for catching the sunset, a kitchen for cooking, and a bar downstairs for food and drinks.
+The hostel also has a beautiful terrace for catching the sunset, a kitchen for cooking, and a bar downstairs for Turkish foods and drinks.
 Its location next to the Galata Tower is simply unparalleled.